 I love how simple my mashed potatoes without milk recipe is!
 Just a few ingredients are all it takes to create a side dish everyone will love!

-- 2 lbs Russet Potatoes – Another great option is Yukon Gold potatoes or a combo of both!
+- Russet Potatoes – 2 pounds of russet potatoes.
+Another great option is Yukon Gold potatoes or a combo of both!
 You’ll want these potatoes to be washed clean of any dirt, peeled, and cut into 1-inch pieces.

-- 2 tablespoon Olive Oil – This is a great substitute for butter when making dairy-free mashed potatoes!
+- Olive Oil – 2 tablespoons of extra virgin olive oil.
+This is a great substitute for butter when making dairy-free mashed potatoes!
 I like to use extra-virgin olive oil (EVOO), for the best flavor.

 - Water – You want enough to cover the potatoes.
 You can save a little of the starch water to mix back in as needed.